uwescience/myria-website/docs/index.markdown

 Check out the overview slides from the demonstration we gave in the eScience Community Seminar in May 2015:  [overview slides](./myria-overview-may2015.pdf).

-The [Myria Middleware doc page](myriaMiddleware.html) has an excellent overview of how Myria's three components are designed and fit together: MyriaX, MyriaMiddleware and MyriaWeb.
+The [Myria Middleware doc page](myriaMiddleware.html) has an excellent overview of how Myria's three components are designed and fit together: MyriaX, Myria Middleware and MyriaWeb.

 ## Using the Myria demonstration service